 This domicile can be changed to a domicile of choice, if you move to a different country with the intention of living there permanently.

-Budget 2012: The citizenship condition for payment of the levy was removed in 2012.
-This means that liable non-residents will not be able to avoid the levy by changing their citizenship status.
+The citizenship condition for payment of the levy was removed in 2012.
+This means that liable non-residents cannot avoid the levy by changing their citizenship status.
 Before 2012 the levy only applied to Irish citizens.

 Lo-call telephone numbers for Revenue regional offices are available here.
 You can find more detailed contact details for your region here.